-I know what you’re thinking – Books about Lisbon… Surely “Night Train to Lisbon”* must be one of them.
+I know what you’re thinking – Books about Lisbon in English… Surely “Night Train to Lisbon”* must be one of them.
 It could be, but it’s not.
 Not this time at least.

 I always wanted to share a list of books that weren’t travel guides, but that weren’t one-hundred percent fiction either (even the ones listed here that are fiction have Lisbon as background).
 Lisbon as a scenario.
 Lisbon as a spectator.
 Lisbon as a character.
 Lisbon as a subject of our full, undivided attention.
 Imagine how many cities you can find here.

 Do you know how some people claim – myself included on more than one occasion – to know a place like the back of their hand?
 Well, I used to think that about Lisbon until the day I found this book and started to flip through the pages.
 The fact that I couldn’t put it down was more than enough reason to buy it.
 Are you familiar with those stories (Dan Brown style) about secret messages and hidden meanings, where nothing is what it seems?
 This book, my friends, is the Lisbon version of that.

 The minute I bought this book, I knew this was the kind of book you read twice – the first time, to get to know the stories, and the second time, to go to all the spots listed to confirm them.
 I haven’t done it yet but will let you know when I start (it’s a long list).

 This book is available on Book Depository*.

 “What the Tourist Should See”, Fernando Pessoa